It is not news anymore that the fabled wall across Mexico will be no such thing.

 Do you know the length of the longest wall in the United States?
 It is also the third longest wall in the world, next to the ancient Hadrian’s Wall and Great Wall of China, both of which failed to keep the invading hordes out.

-The longest wall ever built in the United States is the one enclosing historic Pine Grove Cemetery, in Lowell, Massachusetts.
+The longest wall ever built in the United States is the one enclosing historic Pine Grove Cemetery, in Lynn, Massachusetts.
 Its length comes in at an impressive three point six miles.
 So, not even four miles.
 And not very tall.

 As they contemplate building one over ten times that length, somehow before Trump leaves office, Trumpies everywhere can take heart in one reassuring fact.
 The wall around Pine Grove Cemetery was also government work.
 It was a WPA project, built during Franklin Roosevelt’s New Deal.